CompCogNeuro/sims/ch3/inhib/README.md

 Now, we will run the network.
 Note the graph view above the network, which will record the overall levels of activation (average activation) in the hidden and inhibitory units.

-* Select `Acts / Act` to view activations in the network window, and select `Cycle` for the `FF: Step` button, and then click that `Step` button to update over cycles (note that there are separate controls for the FF vs Bidir networks).
+* Select `Acts / Act` to view activations in the network window, and select `Cycle` for the `Step` level in the first set of run controls for the `FF` network, and then click that `Step` button to update over cycles (note that there are separate controls for the FF vs Bidir networks).

 You will see the input units activated by a random activity pattern, and after several cycles of activation updating, the inhibitory and then hidden units will become active.
 The activation appears quite controlled, as the inhibition anticipates and counterbalances the excitation from the input layer.